 Gross Margin (%) = 38%

 The gross margin equation expresses the percentage of gross profitPercentage Of Gross ProfitGross profit percentage is used by the management, investors, and financial analysts to know the economic health and profitability of the company after accounting for the cost of sales.
-Gross profit percentage formula = Gross profit / Total sales * 100% ; the company is earning from $1 of sales.
-In the above case, Apple Inc. has arrived at a gross margin of $98,392, and 38% as in percentage form.
-This 38% of gross margin indicates that out of 1$ of revenue from the net sales, Apple Inc. is able to make a gross profit of 0.38 cents.
+Gross profit percentage formula = Gross profit / Total sales * 100% ; the company earns from $1 of sales.
+In the above case, Apple Inc. has reached a gross margin of $98,392 and 38% in percentage form.
+This 38% gross margin indicates that out of $1 of revenue from net sales, Apple Inc. can make a gross profit of 0.38 cents.

 Gross Margin = $125843 – $42910